james-pilkington/portfolio/src/content/home/home.md

 profile_image: "/images/uploads/james.png"

 highlights:
-  - title: "Years Experience"
+  - title: "Years Product, Ops & Implementation"
     value: "15+"
     icon: "📅"
-  - title: "Leadership Exp"
+  - title: "Years leading & scaling teams"
     value: "12+"
     icon: "👥"
-  - title: "Products/Features Launched"
+  - title: "Products/Features Shipped"
-    value: "50+"
+    value: "100+"
     icon: "🚀"

 intro_body: |
-  Welcome to my portfolio website!
-With over 15 years leading teams in client-facing, technical rols I have a passion for learning and continued development.
-A strong system-thinker with a strength for delivering in a Prouct Ops function
+  I specialize in building scalable Product Ops foundations and turning complex enterprise needs into measurable outcomes.
+I’ve led 0→1 product launches, influenced multi-million dollar revenue, and partnered with executive teams to improve how products are built, launched, and adopted.
+My strength lies in systems thinking, people leadership, and using data to drive clarity and momentum across teams.

-  To strengthen my technical and UI skills I creating this website to showcase my achievements over the years.
+  This site showcases selected projects and experiments I’ve built to sharpen my technical, AI, and UI skills, and to demonstrate how I think about product problems end to end.

-  Take a look, I would love to connect about any opportunities to work together, or even if you have any recomendations for a good book or course I should check out!
+  If you’re interested in Product Ops, product leadership, or building scalable systems that serve both customers and teams, I’d love to connect.
+And if you have a great book or course recommendation, I’m always learning.

 ---